|Imagine, if you will, what is now called Ontario

 waterfronts.
 Will something come along to replace the car??

-The first noted accident was probably David Tunks, losing his left hand at a saw mill;
+The first noted accident was probably David Tunks, losing his left hand at a saw mill

-date unknown.
+(date unknown though perhaps in the 1910's or 1920's).
 The doctor amputated most of his arm and "One arm Dave" took up a

 new vocation; mailman.